Componentwise Linearity of Powers of Cover Ideals: Powers of cover ideals of bipartite graphs

 \textit{Proof of the claim:} We prove the claim by induction on $|V(G)|$.
 If $|V(G)|=2$, then by \cite[Theorem 3.6]{selva1}, $G_2$ is a vertex decomposable bipartite graph.
 Therefore, $G_2 \setminus N_{G_2}[B]$ has a simplicial vertex for any independent set $B$ of $G_2$.
 Assume that $|V(G)| \geq 3$.
 Let $A$ be an independent set of $G_2$.
 Suppose $A=\emptyset$.
 Since $G$ has a simplicial vertex, by \cite[Lemma 3.1]{selva1}, $G_2$ has a simplicial vertex.
 Assume that $A \neq \emptyset$.
 Let $A=A_1 \coprod A_2 \coprod A_3$ where $A_1 \subseteq \{x_{i,1} \mid 1 \leq i \leq n\}$, $A_2 \subseteq \{x_{i,2}, y_{j,1} \mid 1 \leq i \leq n,~ 1 \leq j \leq m \}$ and $A_3 \subseteq \{y_{i,2} \mid 1 \leq i \leq n\}$.
 If $A_1 \neq \emptyset$, then proceeding as in Theorem \ref{main} of the proof, one can show that, by induction on $|V(G)|$, $G_2 \setminus N_{G_2}[A]$ has a simplicial vertex.
 Assume that $A_1= \emptyset$.
 Note that

-Since $L \simeq G$ and $B_2$ is an independent set of $L$, $L \setminus N_{L}[A_2]$ has a simplicial vertex, say $z_{p,q}$.
+Since $L \simeq G$ and $A_2$ is an independent set of $L$, $L \setminus N_{L}[A_2]$ has a simplicial vertex, say $z_{p,q}$.
 If $z_{p,q} \in \{x_{1,2},\ldots,x_{n,2}\}$, then $z_{p,q}$ is a simplicial vertex of $G_2 \setminus N_{G_2}[A]$.
 Suppose $z_{p,q} \in \{y_{1,1},\ldots,y_{m,1}\}$.
 Set $z_{p,q}=y_{j,1}$ for some $1 \leq j \leq m$.
 If $y_{j,2} \in A_3$, then $y_{j,1}$ is a simplicial vertex of $G_2 \setminus N_{G_2}[A]$.
 If $y_{j,2} \notin A_3$, then $y_{j,2}$ is a simplicial vertex of $G_2 \setminus N_{G_2}[A]$.
 Hence the claim.

 By Theorem \ref{russ-rs}, $G_2$ is vertex decomposable.
-Since $b_{1,2},\ldots,b_{s,2}$ is an independent set of $G_2$, by Theorem \ref{ind-sub}, $G_2 \setminus N_{G_2}[b_{1,2},\ldots,b_{s,2}]$ is a vertex decomposable graph.
+Since $\{b_{1,2},\ldots,b_{s,2}\}$ is an independent set of $G_2$, by Theorem \ref{ind-sub}, $G_2 \setminus N_{G_2}[b_{1,2},\ldots,b_{s,2}]$ is a vertex decomposable graph.
 Note that $G_2 \setminus N_{G_2}[b_{1,2},\ldots,b_{s,2}]=\B_G$.
 Hence $\B_G$ is a vertex decomposable graph. \end{proof}

-Now the main theorem of this section can be derive as a consequence of the above results: \begin{theorem} Let $G$ be a bipartite graph.
-Then the following are equivalent. \begin{enumerate} \item $G$ is a vertex decomposable graph. \item $J(G)^k$ is a componentwise linear ideal for all $k \geq 1$. \item $J(G)^k$ is a componentwise linear ideal for some $k >1$. \end{enumerate}
+Now the main theorem of this section can be derived from the above results. \begin{theorem} Let $G$ be a bipartite graph.
+Then the following are equivalent: \begin{enumerate} \item $G$ is a vertex decomposable graph; \item $J(G)^k$ has linear quotients for all $k \geq 1$; \item $J(G)^k$ is a componentwise linear ideal for all $k \geq 1$; \item $J(G)^k$ is a componentwise linear ideal for some $k >1$. \end{enumerate}